make_carwith return type Vehicle.

 That other way to define an interface which works for subclasses is the access modifiers: public, protected, and private.
-By marking members as private, Car can force subclasses to only use a specific interface to interact with Car, an interface composed of exactly and only those members which are public and protected.
+By marking members as private, Car can do something like define an interface which affects subclasses; this pseudo-interface contains exactly and only those members of Car which are public and protected.

 But this is absurd: Why do we have two ways to define an interface?

 Wouldn't it be better for Car to be able to force subclasses to only use Car through a specific (normal) interface?
 There'd be no loss in functionality; Car could still have separate interfaces for instantiators and subclasses.
 We'd just define those interfaces with the same mechanism, instead of using one mechanism for instantiators and another for subclasses.

 Access modifiers were originally invented in Simula.
 As far as I can tell from extensive research, the inventors and users at that time simply didn't realize that access modifiers duplicated the interface-defining features that were already available: virtual methods and subtyping, which together are sufficient to define interfaces in Simula.

 It's important to realize that, in the absence of inheritance, access modifiers provide no additional implementation-hiding power if you have interfaces.
 Remember point 2 from above; we don't need protected/private to hide the implementation details of a class.